-The best way to contact us is by email: bp farms llc at gmail dot com (without the spaces).
+The best way to contact us is by email: bpfarmsllc at gmail dot com.
 You can expect a reply back the same day.
 The contact forms on this website do not work properly.
 It's best to email.

 Absolutely!
 They are unedited emails and texts we've received from real customers without us requesting any feedback either.
 No embellishing on our part.

-We raise 100% Grass Fed Beef, Organic Pastured Heritage Pork, Organic Pastured Brown Eggs, and Organic Pastured Free Range Chicken on our small family farm.
+We raise 100% Grass Fed & Grass Finished Beef, Organic Pastured Heritage Pork, Organic Pastured Heritage Brown Eggs, and Organic Pastured Free Range Chicken on our small family farm.
 We sell our products both direct to consumer from the farm and wholesale.
+We keep a full range of products in stock for immediate purchase from our farm and we also sell shares of beef and pork (halves, quarters, etc.).

 All of our products are grown using only sustainable, environmentally friendly, agricultural practices without the use of antibiotics, hormones/steroids, medications, pesticides, herbicides, or genetically modified products (GMOs).
 All our livestock are humanely raised on pasture.

 Our cattle eat grass on pasture or hay when pasture isn’t available (winter or drought) and never get any grain or soy.
 For our poultry and pork, we use only Certified Organic Feed (which means it's also Non-GMO) to supplement their forage.
+The pigs and chickens get about half of their diet or more from forage.
 You can download a list of the ingredients in our feeds here: BP Farms Feed Ingredients

 Our beef is 100% Grass Fed and 100% Grass Finished, no grain or soy ever!
-Grass fed means that the cattle are pastured, fed only grass and forbs, both green and dry (hay), never fed any grain or soy, and humanely raised without confinement.
-Our high quality grass fed beef is both more flavorful and much more nutritious than grain fed beef while maintaining a high standard of tenderness, juiciness, and quality.
+Grass fed means that the cattle are pastured, fed only grass and forbs, both green and dry (hay), never fed any grain or soy, and humanely raised.
+We strive to produce the highest quality grass fed beef available.
+Our beef is both more flavorful and much more nutritious than grain fed beef while maintaining a high standard of tenderness, juiciness, and quality.
 More information on our beef: BP Farms Beef

-Our pastured pigs forage on green pastures and have been bred from heritage breed stock.
-Their forage is supplemented with only Certified Organic Feed (which is also always Non-GMO).
+Our pastured pork comes from Red Wattle pigs that forage on green pastures.
+Red Wattles are a heritage breed.
+They get about half of their diet or more from forage and their forage is supplemented with only Certified Organic Feed (which is also always Non-GMO).
 Our pork is processed without nitrates, nitrites, or other artificial preservatives.
-All seasoning and cures used in processing are Certified Organic, soy-free, gluten-free, filler-free, and GMO-free.
+All seasonings and cures used in processing are Certified Organic, soy-free, gluten-free, filler-free, and GMO-free.
 For more information on our pork: BP Farms Pork

 Our meat chickens forage and free range without cages, pens, or chicken ‘tractors’.
-We raise lively chickens that can forage, run, jump, play, and that act like chickens!
-Their forage is supplemented with only Certified Organic Feed (which is always Non-GMO).
+We raise healthy lively chickens that can forage, run, jump, play, and that act like chickens!
+We will not raise the cornish hybrid chickens that are sold in stores and that most farms sell that can't even walk.
+Our chickens get about half thier diet from forage and their forage is supplemented with only Certified Organic Feed (which is always Non-GMO).
 For more information on our chicken: BP Farms Chicken

 Our eggs are from heritage breed hens that range freely on green pastures and are allowed to forage outdoors all day (with the cattle and pigs) without cages or pens or any confinement.
 Their forage is supplemented with only Certified Organic Feed (which is always Non-GMO).

-We have grass fed ground beef, stew beef, & soup bones, organic pastured chicken & turkey, and eggs in stock that can be purchased without a pre-order.
-Just tell us what you’d like and when you’d like to pick it up at our farm in Dundee and we’ll have it ready for you when you get here.
-Prices are on the price sheet (contact us for a current price sheet).
+We have a full range of products in stock that can be purchased without a pre-order.
+No maximums, no minimums, no wait!
+For a full list of the beef, pork, chicken and egg products we keep in stock please see our price sheet (email us for a current price sheet, bpfarmsllc at gmail dot com).
+To order products we keep in stock just email us with a list what you’d like and when you’d like to pick it up at our farm in Dundee and we’ll have it ready for you when you get here.
 Our general hours are 8 am to 8 pm Monday through Saturday but we aren’t always here so let us know when you plan to come.
-But, for beef & pork the best value is to purchase a share (whole, halves, quarters, eighths).
+We also sell beef and pork by the share.

+A share is a half, quarter, etc of a animal that is processed for you.
 To purchase a share of beef or pork let us know the quantity you’d like to purchase, send us your contact info (name, address, phone, email), and we’ll reserve your meat for you.
-There is no fee for the reservation list.
+There is no fee for the reservation list and no deposit is required.

 When it gets close to the time when your meat will go to the butcher, we’ll email you an order form where you can choose how your meat will be butchered.
 All orders for shares are made prior to butchering.
 Nothing is pre-packaged.
 Everything is custom butchered according to your preferences.